NordicSemiconductor/pc-ble-driver/README.md

 # [DEPRECATED]

-This library is no longer being maintained.
-There is no planned replacement for this library, so the tool will remain here for those who still need it, but the library will see no further support.
-We advise people to not invest time and resources into building new projects with this.
+This library is no longer being maintained, and there are no plans for a successor to this library.
+While it will remain accessible for existing nRF5 SDK users, it will not receive further updates or support.
+We recommend refraining from initiating new projects with this library, as the firmware (.hex files) available uses outdated SoftDevice binaries.

 # pc-ble-driver